omics-datascience/BioAPI/DEPLOYING.md

 Alternatively (but **not recommended** due to high computational demands) you can run a separate ETL process to download from source, process and import the databases into MongoDB.

-1. Install the requirements:
+1. Install the dependencies:
     - [R language](https://www.r-project.org/).
 Version 4.5.1 (Only necessary if you want to update the Gene information database from Ensembl and CiVIC)
     - Some python packages.
-They can be installed using:
+They can be installed from the repository root using:
-        `pip install -r config/genomic_db_conf/requirements.txt`
+        `uv sync --group genomic-db`
 2. The ETL process is programmed in a single bash script for each database.
 Edit in the bash file of the database that you want to update the **user** and **password** parameters, using the same values that you set in the `docker-compose.yml` file.
 Bash files can be found in the *'databases'* folder, within the corresponding directories for each database:
     - For Metabolic pathways ([ConsensusPathDB](http://cpdb.molgen.mpg.de/)) use "databases/cpdb" directory and the *cpdb2mongodb.sh* file.
     - For Gene nomenclature ([HUGO Gene Nomenclature Committee](https://www.genenames.org/)) use "databases/hgnc" directory and the *hgnc2mongodb.sh* file.